Rummy Rules

 If the stock is used up before a player could empty their hand, the round ends without a winner and all players lose points.

 At a table at the Rummy Palace, you can play several rounds and consecutively collect points.
-A table ends either after a predefined number of rounds was played.
+A table ends after a predefined number of rounds was played.
 Finally, the player with the highest total score wins!

 A Particular Case: Going Rummy